SimpleUpdates/ThemeHandbook/theme_customization.md

 ## Best Practices

-- As much as possible, keep all customizations in `custom.less`.
+- As much as possible, keep all customizations in the site's Custom CSS field.
 Even customizations which, on their face, require editing Twig files can often be done entirely, or almost entirely, with only CSS overrides in `custom.less`.
-- Avoid editing other `.less` files even more than you avoid editing `.twig` files. `.less` files other than `custom.less` are highly likely to create merge conflicts.
+- Avoid editing other `.less` files even more than you avoid editing `.twig` files. `.less` files are highly likely to create merge conflicts.
 - Keep a list of customizations made as an aid to future merges.
 - Try to merge in updates on a semi-regular basis.